 Clustering palms like arecas can be thinned out - some trunks cut to the ground while others are left to grow and fill in.

-Some palms - like the foxtail palm pictured above - are self-cleaning, meaning they'll shed dead fronds on their own.
+Some palms - like the foxtail palm pictured left - are self-cleaning, meaning they'll shed dead fronds on their own.

 will be too tall eventually to do yourself...these palms can be left to